 - Year Over Year Change: 6

 Cahill Gordon & Reindel is a New York-based law firm.
 According to the National Law Journal's 2014 NLJ 350 ranking of firms based on size, Cahill Gordon & Reindel has 322 attorneys and is the 136th largest firm in the United States.
 With $386,500,000 in gross revenue in 2013, the firm placed 78th on The American Lawyer's 2014 Am Law 200 ranking.
 On the 2013 Global 100 survey, Cahill Gordon & Reindel ranked as the 98th highest grossing law firm in the world.
-The firm has offices in DC, London, NY and Paris.
+The firm has offices in DC and NY.

 In the News

 Scott Flaherty : The Litigation Daily : January 21, 2015

 Standard & Poor's agreed Wednesday to suspend part of its business and to fork over nearly $80 million to federal and state regulators.
 But S&P's lawyers still have their work cut out for them in government actions stemming from the financial crisis.

 Julie Triedman : The Am Law Daily : January 20, 2015